 3 – How much does your business plan to earn?

-How much your business earns today, or hopes to earn soon, has everything to do with the value your brand needs to have.
+How much your business earns today, or hopes to earn soon, has everything to do with the brand.
 After all, if the goal is growth, the visual identity needs to be up to the challenge.
 So, when you receive a budget, it’s helpful to compare that amount with your company’s revenue.
 If your business currently brings in ten thousand per month, that’s one scenario.
 But if your goal is to reach one hundred thousand, the brand that will take you there needs to be ready for that leap.
 Design professionals like us take the size of the company into account when preparing a proposal.
 Larger companies require more attention, more touchpoints with the audience, and naturally, more responsibility.
 So it’s worth reflecting: how does this investment fit your reality today?
 And how can it support the growth you’re planning for the future?

 4 – How much can your business handle headaches?

 Another risk is ending up with a brand that’s copied or too similar to one that already exists.
 This can lead to lawsuits and losses.
 Then there are technical problems: poorly produced files cause quality loss, especially in printing, which can mean wasted materials and money thrown away.
 Think about your situation: how much can your business really handle these kinds of risks?
-Putting these possible costs on the scale can help you see the real value of a professional project.
+Putting these possible costs on the scale can help you see the value of a professional project.

 + Also Read – I Didn’t Approve the Brand Created for My Business.
 Now What?